 Due to Kubernetes network translation, a monitoring agent outside Kubernetes cannot monitor MongoDB instances inside Kubernetes.
 For this reason, k8s and non-k8s deployments in the same project are not supported.
 Use separate projects.

 When you deploy your sharded cluster via the Kubernetes Operator, you must choose whether to encrypt connections using TLS certificates.

 The following procedure for TLS-Encrypted connections:

 Establishes TLS-encrypted connections between client applications and MongoDB deployments.

 Doesn't encrypt connections between client applications and MongoDB deployments.

 Has fewer setup requirements than a deployment with TLS-encrypted connections.

 You can't secure a Standalone Instance of MongoDB in a Kubernetes cluster.

-To set up TLS encryption for a sharded cluster, see Deploy a Sharded Cluster.
+To set up TLS encryption for a replica set, see Deploy a Replica Set.